Shannon Briggs vs. Sultan Ibragimov: The fight

 The bout was a tentative affair.
 Briggs would hurt Ibragimov and generally had the best of the opening round but was unable to keep up with Ibragimov from the second round onwards, as the challenger used his mobility and handspeed to fire quick combinations, outmaneuver Briggs and stay out of potential harm.
 Some observers noted that Ibragimov fought more defensively this time than he used to, avoiding exchanges and staying on the outside and behind the jab.
 Briggs, who came in at a career heaviest 273 Ibs, was only sporadic punching and failed to launch any follow up attacks.
 Nevertheless, accumulated damage seemed to overwhelm Briggs in the sixth round, but Ibragimov's corner urged their fighter not to go for the finish and keep fighting in a defensive manner and scoring one round after another.
 After 12 rounds, Ibragimov would win by unanimous decision, with the judges scoring the bout 119–109, 115–113 and 117–111.
 ESPN's Dan Rafael scored it 118–111 for Ibragimov.

 According to CompuBox, Ibragimov connected on 94 punches out of 245 (38.4%) while Briggs landed only 39 shots out of 228 (17.1%) with Ibragimov outlanding Briggs in every round but first (even).
 Briggs, never landed more than 6 punches per round, failed to land anything in the 9th round.

 Aftermath

 Briggs announced his retirement immediately following the bout, although he would returned just over two years later.

 Shortly after the bout, Ibragimov signed a contract to face WBA champion Ruslan Chagaev in a unification fight set for 13 October in Moscow.
-However in August Chagaev pulled out with a undisclosed stomach ailment, to be replaced with four time former champion Evander Holyfield.
+However, in August Chagaev pulled out with an undisclosed stomach ailment, to be replaced with four time former champion Evander Holyfield.